Atmajr/mind-your-meds-alpha/mapfile.md

 To do:

 - required field validation for medications
+- make flash messages more visible
-- methods for validating that med exists, user is logged in, and med belongs to user to avoid duplicate code
+- methods for validating that med exists (DONE), user is logged in, and med belongs to user to avoid duplicate code
-- permanent navbar
+- permanent navbar - DONE
 - User instance method to return array of all user's meds to avoid duplicate code - DONE
 - Normalize inputs when comparing (i.e. to lowercase) - DONE